RMHolsen/audrey_three/projectnotes.md

 -- Your models must include reasonable validations for the simple attributes.
 You don't need to add every possible validation or duplicates, such as presence and a minimum length, but the models should defend against invalid data.
     -- Lots of presence validations, not sure about format validation -- You must include at least one class level ActiveRecord scope method. a.
 Your scope method must be chainable, meaning that you must use ActiveRecord Query methods within it (such as .where and .order) rather than native ruby methods (such as #find_all or #sort).
+    -- still need to find where this makes sense to put OH HELLO.
+    -- Topic.where... something, but where the project belongs to the logged in user.
-    -- still need to find where this makes sense to put -- Your application must provide standard user authentication, including signup, login, logout, and passwords.
+-- Your application must provide standard user authentication, including signup, login, logout, and passwords.
     -- Next bit to learn, but yes.
 -- Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...